Guspex/Guspex/README.md

 - 👋 Hi, I’m @Guspex
 - 👀 I’m interested in learning more about programming and searching a JOB!
-- 🌱 I’m currently learning JavaScript, Python, HTML/CSS, GoLang
+- 🌱 I’m currently learning JavaScript, Python, HTML/CSS, Java, Angular and React
 - 💞️ I’m looking to collaborate on create and manager a currently projects
 - 📫 How to reach me in my whatsapp +55 47 9 9628 0770